Stories from the Beauty Parlor

 Episode 2: Georgia – drag shows, create beauty, protest, repeat

-In our first episode, we visit Linda at Serpent Claws Salon in the capital of Pristina and Elvira at Beauty Line in a Bosnian village on the border to North Macedonia.
-In their respective salons, we learn more about the tension and opportunities of advocating for change while traditions are carried by care workers.
-In a country emerging from its new-ish independence with progressive values, traditional practices can be hijacked by patriarchal values.
-How does migration play a role, and what can we learn about becoming a wife from a 6-hour make-up ritual?
+In our debut episode, we visit Linda at Serpent Claws Salon in the Kosovo capital of Pristina, and Elvira at Beauty Line, located in a Bosnian village on the border of North Macedonia.
+In their respective salons, we learn more about the tension of and opportunities for advocating for change while retaining important cultural traditions.
+Our episode questions how migration plays a role in Kosovo, and what we can learn about being a woman* and becoming a wife through a 6-hour long make-up ritual.

 Introducing the Transatlantic Feminist Podcast

-Why to revolve a feminist podcast around beauty parlors; wouldn’t that be counterproductive in a world already obsessed with women’s appearances?
-Meet our co-hosts Annamaria Olsson (she/her) and Pamela Chomba (she/her), both award winning migrant-justice organizers (and beauty junkies) in Washington, DC and Berlin, as they discuss the birth of the podcast and their Cold War tactics to fight authoritarian governments – with a feminist vision and a lot of community care.
+Why revolve a feminist podcast around beauty parlors?
+Wouldn’t that be counterproductive in a world already obsessed with women*’s appearances?
+We’re here to change your mind.
+Meet our co-hosts Annamaria Olsson (she/her) and Pamela Chomba (she/her), both award winning migrant-justice organizers (and beauty junkies) based in Berlin and Washington, DC, respectively, as they discuss the birth of Stories from the Beauty Parlor and their tactics to fight authoritarian governments with a feminist vision and lots of community care.

 Season 1 Trailer